Resilient Connecticut (Virtual) Summit

 - Rebecca French, Director of the Office of Climate Planning, CT DEEP

 Funding for this project is provided by the United States Department of Housing and Urban Development through the Community Block Grant National Disaster Recovery Program, as administered by the State of Connecticut’s Department of Housing.
+The Summit is being planned in partnership with UConn School of Law CEEL.

 Virtual (a link to join will be sent to registrants by Total Webcasting on 11/19/2020)